KnowThePepper

 Flavor notes: earthy and rich.

-Chilaca Pepper Nutrition Facts & Health Benefits
+Chilaca Pepper Nutrition Facts & Serving Context

 A 100g serving of fresh chilaca pepper contains approximately 27 calories, with minimal fat and around 6g of carbohydrates.
 Like most fresh chiles, it delivers a solid dose of vitamin C - roughly 80–100% of the daily recommended value - along with meaningful amounts of vitamin A and potassium.